Westminster Legal Policy Forum

 This conference will examine next steps for leasehold and commonhold policy in England and Wales.

 It will bring stakeholders and policymakers together to assess anticipated provisions in the forthcoming draft Leasehold and Commonhold Reform Bill, expected later this year.
-Delegates will discuss the ongoing implementation of the Leasehold and Freehold Reform Act 2024 and how the Bill might build on reforms, such as easier lease extensions and freehold purchase.
-Measures in the Commonhold White Paper will also be a focus, including proposals to restrict the sale of new leasehold flats and support the transition toward commonhold as the default tenure for multi-unit residential buildings.
+The agenda will examine ongoing implementation of the Leasehold and Freehold Reform Act 2024, and consider near-term options for inclusion in the draft bill, such as simplified lease extensions, the right for leaseholders to buy their freehold individually or collectively, and measures to strengthen rights for existing leaseholders.

 Leaseholder rights, certainty for developers & support for commonhold

-Attendees will consider areas for further legislative clarity, including the scope and timing of leasehold restrictions, the mechanisms for enabling leaseholders to extend leases, acquire freeholds, and assume management responsibilities, and how these rights will be made more accessible and enforceable.
-Sessions will discuss priorities for implementation and transitional arrangements, how valuation methodology will be applied, and implications for mixed-use buildings and existing management structures.
+Areas for potential further legislative clarity will also be discussed, including mechanisms for enabling leaseholders to extend leases, acquire freeholds, and assume management responsibilities, and how these rights can be made more accessible and enforceable.
+Priorities for implementation and transitional arrangements will be considered, looking also at how valuation methodology will be applied, and implications for existing management structures.

 Service charges, the 2024 Act & wider housing policy